-[Update: Suspended due to soft-bricking issues] HTC finally rolls out Android Pie for the U11, starting in Taiwan
+[Update 2: Rolling out in Europe] HTC finally rolls out Android Pie for the U11, starting in Taiwan

 HTC’s smartphone business is far from rewarding but it may not be giving up anytime soon.
 The phonemaker has shifted its focus to 5G and smartphones that facilitate blockchain transactions and applications.
 For its existing devices, the company is not turning a blind eye to the devices that deserve an Android Pie update.
 Earlier this month, HTC announced that HTC U11, U11+, and the U12+ will shortly start receiving the update to Android Pie, and the first of these devices is starting to get a taste of Pie.

 According to a couple of Twitter users, the HTC U11 is starting to receive the Android Pie update.
 Currently, we only have reports of the update being available to users HTC’s home country, Taiwan.
 We do expect the update to be available in other regions but cannot ascertain the timeline for the rollout, just yet.

 HTC U11(TaiWan Version) get Update pic.twitter.com/WJPXuGcRhD

 — jus (@jus30402886) May 27, 2019